Chain + Sprockets Technical Info

-Below a table containing chain pitch, roller width (E) and roller diameter (H) for most motorcycle chain types in mm and inch:
+Below a table containing chain pitch, roller width (E), Chain Height (F) and roller diameter (H) for common motorcycle chain types in mm and inch:

 Although a 520, 525 and 530 chain have the same pitch, the roller width is different and therefore:

 a chain and sprockets of different types

 Proper chain maintenance is essential for safety, maximum performance and a long chain & sprocket life.
 The interval at which a chain needs maintenance depends on the type (sealed or not) and the way it is used and is mostly described in the User Manual.
 To be on the safe side, have a look at your chain after each ride and maintain it after every 500 km or about 300 miles.
 But like I said, these intervals differ per bike so check your manual !

 Because using a spray always causes a 'cloud of lubricant' that will descend on your rim and tire so maybe it is a good idea to protect them using an old newspaper or piece of cardboard.
 Try to aim the spray between the side blades and the rollers like illustrated below, first the left side.
 Spray and rotate the rear wheel at least 3 complete revolutions.
 Then do the same on the right side of the chain.